-Content Curation Tools:
+Content Curation Experts

-Snip.ly is a content marketing tool that allows you to add your own message and link to the content you curate.
+Snip.ly is a content curation tool that allows you to add your own message and link to the content you curate.
 For example, if you share someone’s blog post, there will be a popup on the screen where you can drive traffic back to your blog or store.
 This allows your brand to stay at top of mind while your followers to browse other websites you share.

 Pocket is another content curation tool where you can view content later.
 Once you’ve selected several articles you want to read, all you need to do is add it to Pocket and it’ll be saved for you.

 Twitter Lists are a great content curation tool if you know who to follow.
 You can follow top influencers within your niche and add them to a list.
 If they regularly share content, you can source your content from those followers.
 Then, you can share those posts on your own social media by retweeting them or adding them to Buffer if you plan on sharing them on other social platforms as well.